jrhodkinson/youtube-190-builders/README.md

 # Java builder tutorial

-This is the source code to accompany the video tutorial (link to be added).
+This is the source code to accompany the video tutorial [Java Builder Pattern](https://youtu.be/sZYfZrA-gA0).

 Explore the code!